nagyist/tao-user-guide/src/groups/exporting-groups.md

 # Exporting groups

->Formal groups of test-takers, such as laboratory sections or lecture groups, may be assembled on almost any computer that has access to TAO.
-However, there will be situations in which sharing the metadata of formal test-taker groups will be useful.
+>Formal groups of Test-takers, such as laboratory sections or lecture groups, may be assembled on almost any computer that has access to TAO.
+However, there will be situations in which sharing the metadata of formal Test-taker Groups will be useful.
 For instance, an instructor may need to transfer metadata for an entire class to a substitute or replacement teacher during an absence.
 The ability to share test-taker group profiles becomes convenient in just such a situation.
 Doing this takes only a few easy steps.

 <div class="hidden-video">
 [![Export Group Step 1](http://img.youtube.com/vi/yoqqeOh-1BA/0.jpg)](http://www.youtube.com/watch?v=yoqqeOh-1BA)